 No lifts or aerials.
-At Friday Night Blues, please keep both partners with their feet on the floor.
+At Friday Night Blues, please keep both partners with their feet on the floor at all times.

 Practice good floorcraft.
 Both partners are responsible for using eyes and ears to keep themselves and their partner safe on the dance floor and to avoid accidental collisions and injuries.
 Aerials, air steps, and lifts are prohibited on the Friday Night Blues social dance floor.
 We do not want you injuring yourself, your partner, or others around you.

 Refrain from giving unsolicited feedback.
 On the social floor, we’re here to dance.
 Please do not give unsolicited feedback unless you are feeling unsafe, or are in pain or discomfort.
 However, feedback between students in the classroom is encouraged.

 What do I do with my stuff?

 Keep open containers off the floor.
-Put open containers in the designated spot to avoid spills.
+Put open containers in the designated areas to avoid spills.

 What do I do if I have an issue?

 If you have a concern, please reach out to one of our staff members.
 We are here for you to make sure that you have a good time.
 Learn more by reading our Safer Spaces page.